Need to talk? Call 1800 882 436.

 • taking an oral contraceptive pill that contains oestrogen

-• long-term use of dummies or nipple shields
+• use dummies or nipple shields long term

 • smoking

-Some health professionals and mothers have an unrealistic expectation of how the baby will behave and might be concerned that what is normal baby behaviour could indicate low supply.
+Some health professionals and parents have an unrealistic expectation of how the baby will behave.

-• wanting to be fed often — breast milk is digested in about 1.5 to 2 hours, whereas formula takes longer to digest
+• want to be fed often — breastmilk is digested in about 1 1/2 to 2 hours, while formula generally takes longer to digest

-• being more fussy in the evening; you might produce less milk at this time and your baby will request fewer feeds or will 'cluster feed' (feed frequently at certain times of the day)
+• be more demanding in the evening — you might produce less milk at this time and your baby will request fewer feeds or will 'cluster feed', meaning that your baby feeds more often at certain times of the day

-• wanting lots of cuddles and skin to skin contact — this makes them feel secure and ensures that baby's needs are being met
+• want lots of cuddles and skin-to-skin contact — this makes them feel secure and ensures that your baby's needs are being met

-• wanting to feed more frequently, which will happen when a baby is having a growth spurt — increased feeding will increase your supply
+• want to feed more often at times — this can happen when a baby is having a growth spurt

-• reduced amount of sucking time at the breast — this often happens after 2 or 3 months as your baby becomes more efficient at the breast
+• reduce the amount of sucking time at the breast — this often happens after 2 to 3 months as your baby becomes better at breastfeeding

-Although breastfeeding is different for every woman, the following do not mean that you have a low supply:
+While breastfeeding is different for everyone, the following signs are normal and do not mean that you have a low supply:

-• your breasts suddenly seem softer — this is normal as your milk supply adjusts to your baby's needs
+• your breasts suddenly seem softer than in the first few weeks after birth — this is normal as your milk supply adjusts to your baby's needs

 • your breasts do not leak milk, stop leaking or only leak a little